Jian Seng: Political implications

 Chris Ellison, Minister for Justice and Customs, claimed that the detection of this vessel illustrates the effectiveness of response in detection of ships breaching Australian borders, alleging it was detected in a remote stretch of Australian waters and photographed by a Customs airplane, which returned to base with the photos whilst a vessel was immediately dispatched.
-This was challenged by Senator Joseph William Ludwig, claiming that the extraordinary feat was the fact that it was not intercepted earlier, when one considers how far south it had entered into the gulf.
+This was challenged by Senator Joseph William Ludwig, claiming that the extraordinary feat was that it was not intercepted earlier, when one considers how far south it had entered into the gulf.
 The area in which it was found is notorious for illegal Indonesian fishing vessels and for people or drug smuggling operations.
 Senator Ludwig alleged that Australian Customs had claimed this was a region they had specifically been targeting, and then asked how they can hope to intercept illegal fishing boats when a massive tanker was missed for such a potentially long period of time.